haiku/website/content/blog/pulkomandy/2017-11-25_haiku_monthly_activity_report_november_2017.md

 <p>So, what did we work on during the sprint?</p>

 <p>I started by cleaning up and pushing some changes to BSecureSocket to relax the constraints on allowed SSL cipher suites.
-During the Capitole du Libr,e Web+ would not load the login portal web page without these changes.</p>
+During the Capitole du Libre, Web+ would not load the login portal web page without these changes.</p>
 <p>Right after this, I started investigating problems on a laptop I was recently donated.
 It works, except the backlight doesn't turn on.</p>
 <p>I was trying to use an ExpressCard to serial adapter, but could not get that working.
 After some investigation and help from mmu_man, we found out that there were two bugs in the serial debug code which made it impossible to change the base address for the serial port.
 After fixing these, we got serial output working... and the laptop booted to a fully working display!</p>
 <p>It seems that the problem is timing related, and the extra time spent sending serial debug message makes things slow enough that the initialization succeeds.</p>